Fear In Property Development

 Maybe they did, maybe they didn’t.

-The point is that fear will try to find evidence, rationale or irrational, to support its goal.
-Unless you get to the bottom of your fear and take an objective audit of your hesitations, you, like the WA investor, will never reap the benefits of advanced investment strategies like property development.
+The point is that fear will try to find evidence, rationale to support its goal.
+Unless you get to the bottom of your fear and take an objective internal audit of your hesitations, you, like the WA investor, will never reap the benefits of advanced investment strategies like property development.

 I can’t tell you how you can overcome fear, but I can share with you how I handle it.
 Here are three strategies that have allowed me to keep fear at bay as I successfully executed over $20 million dollars worth of development projects…